 The fine powder has smaller primary particles (0.1 to 1.0 μm) with a range of shapes (spherical to elliptical).

-Indium hydroxide is used in a variety of industries, including the manufacturing of flat panel components.
+Indium hydroxide is used in a variety of industries, including the manufacturing of alkaline batteries and flat panel components.
 To learn more about our In(OH)3 offerings, contact us today.
 One of our dedicated engineers is available to answer any questions that you may have!

 IndiOx™ (also known as indium sesquioxide, or In2O3) is a yellow colored powder.
 It is a stable ceramic-like material that is insoluble in water.
 IndiOx™ is an n-type semiconductor and thus can be used as a resistive element in integrated circuits.
 It also is used to form heterojunctions with materials like p-InP, n-GaAs, n-Si, and other semiconductors.